Basis for International Interactions

 We can have rights in our society only because a majority of the citizens in our society agree that those are indeed "our rights" and are prepared to do "whatever it takes" to ensure that those rights are upheld.

-Other societies cannot give us our rights in our society.
-Other societies are not responsible for the well-being of citizens in our society.
+Other societies cannot grant us rights within our society.
+Other societies are not responsible for the well-being of our citizens.
 Only our own society can give us what we call "rights".
 To collectively give us our rights, we collectively fulfill our responsibilities.
 Rights and responsibilities cannot exist without each other.

-Without independence, citizens will have scant freedoms, inadequate rights and oppressive responsibilities.
+Without independence, citizens will have limited freedoms, inadequate rights and oppressive responsibilities.
 In present times, almost all countries claim independence.
-Mere independence is not enough to assure the well-being of all citizens of such independent countries.
-Independence has to be wielded well by the citizens to eliminate existing suboptimal situations regarding freedoms, rights and responsibilities of citizens.
-This independence has to be used by citizens to advance their society towards Utopia.
+Independence alone is not enough to assure the well-being of all citizens of such independent countries.
+Independence has to be wielded effectively by citizens to address suboptimal conditions related to freedoms, rights, and responsibilities.
+Citizens must use this independence to advance their society toward Utopia.

 Sovereignty and Jurisdiction

-From citizens' perspective, the extent of our power to make laws and give ourselves rights is limited to our own society.
+From a citizen's perspective, the extent of our power to make laws and give ourselves rights is limited to our own society.
 Within our society, we are the only decision makers.
 Within our society, we are the only enforcers of the laws that we make.
 That is sovereignty.

-Our society has jurisdiction only over our own society.
-Our society has no legal standing to express a judgment about something in another society.
-Other societies have no jurisdiction over what happens in our society.
+Our society has jurisdiction only over itself.
+Our society has no legal authority to pass judgment on matters in another society.
+Other societies hold no jurisdiction over our society's affairs.

 We cannot give citizens of other societies what we think of as their rights in their own societies.
-We cannot take responsibilities for citizens of other Utopian societies; those societies are more than capable of doing that on their own.
-We cannot expect other societies to help us in our responsibilities towards our own citizens.
+We cannot take responsibility for citizens of other Utopian societies; those societies should be aware of their responsibilities, and they should be capable of fulfilling them.
+Correspondingly, we cannot expect other societies to help us in our responsibilities towards our own citizens.
 That is the nature of boundaries.
 That is the nature of sovereignty and jurisdiction.

 Agreements and Cooperation